How final is a final certificate?

 So what does this mean for employers and contractors moving forward?
 As ever, this case was heavily reliant on the specific contract terms, but those terms are not uncommon.

 It appears that, subject to the contract terms, a final certificate may be conclusive unless challenged in accordance with the contract.
 However, the judges in this case disagreed over the extent to which the final certificate affected the contractor’s right to adjudicate on an unpaid interim valuation sum.
-What does seem clear from the judgement is that contract terms specifying time limits for challenge to certificates or awards are likely to be strictly upheld.
+What does seem clear from the judgment is that contract terms specifying time limits for challenge to certificates or awards are likely to be strictly upheld.
 This case also upheld the ‘pay now, argue later’ general proposition in relation to the enforcement of adjudication awards (albeit that one of the judges did not entirely agree with that in this case).

 Ultimately, it is rare to come across a scenario where a contractor brings a "smash and grab" adjudication on an interim payment, after certification and payment of the final account – but where that final certificate is subject to challenge and/or is not yet finally conclusive.
 But this decision does potentially open the door to future adjudications on that basis.